-Despite the importance of borrower (demand) and bank (supply) factors for macro-finance theories and for public policy analysis, most papers in the (more micro) empirical literature have just pursued the identification of the bank lending (supply) channel (e.g. Khwaja and Mian, 2008; Jiménez et al., 2012), and very few have instead pursued borrower vs. bank channels (Amiti and Weinstein, 2018).
+Despite the importance for bank credit of borrower (demand-side) and bank (supply-side) factors in macrofinance theories and in public policy analysis, most papers in the (more micro) empirical literature have just pursued the identification of the bank lending (supply) channel (e.g. Khwaja and Mian, 2008; Jiménez et al., 2012), and very few have instead pursued borrower vs. bank channels (Amiti and Weinstein, 2018).
 However, all these papers are based on observational data with strong assumptions on borrower-lender matching, which may not hold on the data (see e.g. Paravisini, Rappoport and Schnabl, 2017).
-Further, as we explain in this paper, the identification problems of the relative importance of borrower (demand) vs. bank (supply) factors are larger than isolating the bank channel with observational data.
-Borrower factors may be difficult to observe, even impossible for discouraged borrowers, who think they will not get the loan, hence do not apply.
-Crucially, there are not identical borrowers except for just one factor, and hence it is difficult to identify risk-taking and quantify the importance of different borrower factors.
-Also, in most cases only data on loans granted, not on applications, are available.
+Further, as we explain in this paper, the identification problems of the relative importance of borrower vs. bank factors are larger than just isolating the bank channel with observational data: (i) borrower factors may be difficult to observe, even impossible for discouraged borrowers, who think they will not get the loan, hence do not apply; (ii) there are not identical borrowers except for just one factor, and hence it is difficult to quantify the importance of different borrower factors; and (iii) in most cases only data on loans granted, not on applications, are available.

-We contribute to the literature by overcoming these identification problems: we create and exploit experimental-based data that allow us to identify and measure in the cross-section the relative importance of borrower (demand) vs. bank (supply) factors in lending.
+We contribute to the literature by overcoming these identification problems: we create and exploit experimental-based data that allow us to identify and measure in the cross-section the relative importance of borrower (demand-side) vs. bank (supply-side) factors in bank lending.
 We submit fictitious mortgage applications (varying households' characteristics) to the major online mortgage platform in Italy.
 Each application goes to all banks.
 We submit other identical applications changing just one borrower-level variable at time (e.g. borrower income, risk, age, desired loan contract interest rate type and maturity).
 This setting allows us to solve the problem of endogenous matching of borrowers into banks, and to compare completely identical households' applications to all banks differing only in one characteristic.
 Finally, we exploit the administrative credit register from Italy to show that there is indeed borrower-lender assortative matching in the real loan-level data, and to analyze whether the experimental results have external validity using the administrative (real) data.

 We find that borrower and bank factors are similarly strong in causing -and explaining-loan acceptance in the experimental data.
 They have an adjusted R-squared of 29.4% and 28.5%, and economically, the associated interquartile range increases acceptance by 52.4 percentage points (p.p.) and 50.5 p.p., respectively.
 Differently, for loan pricing, borrower factors are much stronger (at least eight times larger than bank factors).
-As borrower and bank factors just explain 58% of loan rejections and because of theory, we analyze interactions of both types of factors.
+We also analyze interactions of both types of factors (i.e. risk-taking).
 Banks that supply less credit accept on the margin riskier borrowers.
-Finally, exploiting the credit register, we show that the estimated bank credit supply from the experiment determines: (i) credit supply to firms (SMEs), even more strongly than the key variables used in the literature; and (ii) the composition of credit supply with respect to borrower risk (risk-taking).
-Differently, a very similar credit supply measure but estimated on the (observational) mortgage credit register data does not affect credit supply to firms.
+Bank factors are related to bank balance-sheet strength (e.g. capital).
+Finally, exploiting the credit register, we show that the estimated bank credit supply from the experiment is associated to: (i) credit supply to firms (SMEs), even more strongly than key variables used in the literature; and (ii) the composition of credit supply with respect to borrower risk (risk-taking).
+Differently, a very similar credit supply measure but estimated on the (observational) mortgage credit register data is unrelated to credit supply to firms.